-- (1) The following provisions apply in relation to proceedings before a nominated court under section 13 of this Act and the evidence received in the proceedings. - (2) The court shall ensure that a record is kept of the proceedings that indicates, in particular- - (a) which persons with an interest in the proceedings were present; and - (b) which of those persons were represented and by whom. - (3) The record shall not be made available to any person except as authorised by the Scottish Ministers or with the leave of the court. - (4) A copy of the record of the proceedings shall be sent to the Scottish Ministers for transmission to the ICC.
+- (2) The court shall ensure that a record is kept of the proceedings that indicates, in particular- - (a) which persons with an interest in the proceedings were present; and - (b) which of those persons were represented and by whom. - (3) The record shall not be made available to any person except as authorised by the Scottish Ministers or with the leave of the court. - (4) A copy of the record of the proceedings shall be sent to the Scottish Ministers for transmission to the ICC.